 The locations of the twelve areas of Corepoint activity are shown on Figure 1.
 The next section provides summary overviews of the context and the activities undertaken in all 12 areas.
-The third and final section describes in detail, with map and image illustrations, both the physical, ecological and socio-economic context and the Corepoint activities of each area in turn.
+The third and fourth sections describe in detail, with map and image illustrations, both the physical, ecological and socio-economic context and the Corepoint activities of each area in turn.

-Figure 1: Location of expert couplets and additional case study areas
+Figure 1: Location of expert couplets and case study areas